-Post-9/11 G.I.
-Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill (CH 33)
+Post-9/11 GI Bill (CH33) provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
+You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill (CH 33).

-Transfer of Post-9/11 GI Bill (CH 33) Benefits to Dependents (TEB) also offers some service members the opportunity to transfer their GI Bill to dependents.
+Transfer of Entitlement - Post-9/11 GI Bill (CH33 TOE) Similar to the Post-9/11 GI Bill, this benefit offers some service members the opportunity to transfer their GI Bill to dependents.
 For the first time in history, service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
 1, 2009.

 Montgomery G.I.
 Bill (CH 30) program provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years.

-Vocational Rehabilitation and Employment (VR&E) Vet Success Program (CH 31) is authorized by Congress under Title 38, Code of Federal Regulations, CH 31.
+Veterans Readiness and Employment VR&E (CH 31) is authorized by Congress under Title 38, Code of Federal Regulations, CH 31.
 It is sometimes referred to as the CH 31 program.
 The Vet Success program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, Vet Success offers services to improve their ability to live as independently as possible.